WHAT'S YOUR MAP? LIVE AT HAY FESTIVAL 2026

 We learn about the requirement for West-East launch in order for rockets to enter orbit; that Low Earth Orbit territory is currently home to the majority of the 14,000 satellites circling the Earth - a number which is anticipated to reach at least 30,000 by 2030; and that the democratisation of Space means that companies can send satellites up for as little as £3,000!

-Tim further describes Lagrangian Points to Jerry, which are often referred to as gravitational ‘parking spots.’
-These points allow satellites and instruments, such as the James Webb Space Telescope, to maintain steady positions because the gravitational pull from the Sun and Earth are in equilibrium.
+Tim explained Lagrangian Points to Jerry, which are often referred to as gravitational ‘parking spots.’
+These allow satellites and instruments, such as the James Webb Space Telescope, to maintain steady positions because the gravitational pull from the Sun and Earth are in equilibrium.

-We also hear about the potential astropolitical consequences of satellite congestion, the future partitioning of the Moon in the wake of upcoming lunar missions, noting that expansive geopolitical treaties will be necessary to regulate the operations of various nations and commercial entities.
+Tim highlighted the potential astropolitical consequences of satellite congestion and the colonialisation of the Moon, noting that expansive geopolitical treaties will be necessary to regulate the operations of various nations and commercial entities.

-The Artemis Accords have already started to put these rules in place; these are a non-binding, multilateral agreement established by NASA and the U.S. Department of State in 2020 to guide civil space exploration and the use of the Moon, Mars, and other celestial bodies.
-Tim explains that this legislation can be likened to the UN Convention of the Law of the Seas which are the ‘rules of the road’ when it comes to international maritime law.
+The only existing international contract to date is the Artemis Accords, a non-binding agreement established by NASA and the U.S. Department of State in 2020 to guide civil space exploration and the use of the Moon, Mars, and other celestial bodies.
+Tim explained that it is akin to the UN Convention of the Law of the Seas which are the ‘rules of the road’ when it comes to international maritime law.

 NASA’s Artemis II SLS rocket and Orion spacecraft lift off from Launchpad 39B at the Kennedy Space Center at Cape Canaveral, Florida (1 April 2026) © NASA/Joel Kowsky